7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 13/exercise 1.md

 My first attempt is below.
-It has a serious problem though: if the FuncPid process fails immediately after being spawned, the monitor will not be hooked up yet, so the monitor will not detect the failure:
+It has a serious problem though: if the FuncPid process fails immediately after being spawned, the monitor will not be hooked up yet, so the information about the process life will not be output:
 ```erlang
 -module(e1).
 -export([my_spawn/3, atomize/0, test/0]).